Ohabert/Stereoscope/README.md

 cd stereoscope && npm install  # Install dependencies npm start  # Start the local development server
 ```
-and point your browser to http://localhost:9000.
+and point your browser to http://localhost:3000.
+The URL will be logged to the console when the development server starts.
+Load that URL from a smartphone browser that's on the same LAN.

 For A-Frame syntax check out the [A-Frame documentation](https://aframe.io/docs/1.2.0/introduction/).